nightingaleproject/vital_records_fhir_messaging/document.md

 - `source.endpoint` is fixed to `http://nchs.cdc.gov/vrdr_submission`

 A coding response or coding update may contain cause of death coding information, race and ethnicity coding information or both.
 A complete example is included in section 6.
+Additional Optional `Record` parameters:

+- `rec_mo` is a `valueUnsignedInt` representing the month which NCHS received the record.
+- `rec_dy` is a `valueUnsignedInt` representing the day which NCHS received the record.
+- `rec_year` is a `valueUnsignedInt` representing the year which NCHS received the record.
+- `cs` is a `valueCoding` containing a valid code from Page 23 of the [PC-ACME/TRANSAX](https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Software/MICAR/Data_Entry_Software/ACME_TRANSAX/Documentation/auser.pdf) user guide.
+- `ship` is a `valueString` containing an AlphaNumeric NCHS shipment number.
+Usually the month of death or month of receipts.
+- `sys_rej` is a `valueString` containing a valid code from [System Reject Codes (NCHS)](https://phinvads.cdc.gov/vads/ViewValueSet.action?id=CFF72380-C37E-4947-A809-43B00ACB1EF9) with all whitespaces and dashes removed.
+For example: "MICAR Reject - Dictionary Match" should be "MICARRejectDictionaryMatch".
+A full list of strings can also be found in the [VRDR library](https://github.com/nightingaleproject/vrdr-dotnet/blob/8becd63/VRDR.Messaging/CodingResponseMessage.cs#L352-L362).
+- `int_rej` is a `valueCoding` containing a one-character reject codes from the [Instructions for Classifying Multiple Causes OF Death](https://www.cdc.gov/nchs/data/dvs/2b_2017.pdf) code document for values.

+A coding response or coding update may contain cause of death coding information, race and ethnicity coding information, manner of death coding information, place of injury coding information, or some combination of all four types of information.
+A complete example is included in section 6.

 ### Race and Ethnicity Coding